AumDhabalia/STM32-Beginner-to-Advance-with-15-different-MCUs-and-over-50-discrete-Projects/README.md

 <br>![Screenshot 2025-03-27 195257](https://github.com/user-attachments/assets/05eb6bbc-3019-45a8-99cc-441c1be32a2b)
 5. In Manage Run Time Enviroment select on CMSIS->Core and Device->Startup.
 Make sure to install stable version of the pack otherwise the Startup file won't appear.
 Once done click on OK.
 <br>![Screenshot 2025-03-27 195341](https://github.com/user-attachments/assets/72cb737d-e1fd-4a79-9e0c-69389350f3e2)
 6. On Left panel navigate to Target_1->Device.
-Three files should be displayed.
+Startup files should be displayed.
 <br>![image](https://github.com/user-attachments/assets/987327d4-c52e-4ece-9fae-2ba354068a4a)
+7. Create new text file by pressing Ctrl+N or by navigating to File->New.
+Save this file as main.c and add it to Source Group 1.
+Double click on Source Group 1 and search for main.c and then click Add.
+Its done.